hezroneokoth/old/README.md

 12. How to suspend the execution of a process until one of its children terminates
 13. What is EOF?

-Plagiarism
+PLAGIARISM
-You are tasked to come up with solutions for the tasks below yourselves to meet the learning goals You will NOT be able to meet the objectives of this or any following projects by copying & pasting someone else’s work You are NOT allowed to publish any content of this project ANY form of plagiarism is strictly forbidden and will result in removal from the program
+We are tasked to come up with solutions for the tasks below yourselves to meet the learning goals We will NOT be able to meet the objectives of this or any following projects by copying & pasting someone else’s work We are NOT allowed to publish any content of this project ANY form of plagiarism is strictly forbidden and will result in removal from the program

-Requirements
-Allowed editors are vi, vim & emacs
-All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All files should end with a new line
-A README.md file at the root of the folder of the project is mandatory Use Betty writing style
-The shell should not have any memory leaks
-No more than 5 functions in each file
-Use system calls only when you need to (why?)
-A README with a description of the project
-An AUTHORS file at the root of your repo, listing individuals who contributed content to the project

-Output
+OUTPUT
 Unless specified otherwise, our program must have the same output as sh (/bin/sh) as well as the exact same error output.
 The only diff e is when we print an error, the name of the program must be equivalent to your argv[0].
 Ex of error with sh:
 $ echo "qwerty" | /bin/sh